 The assets to be protected by the TOE are defined in the Security Target [6] and [8], chapter 3.1.
-Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6] and [8], chapter 3.2 and 3.3.
+Based on these assets the TOE Security Problem is defined in terms of

+Assumptions, Threats and Organisational Security Policies.
+This is outlined in the Security Target [6] and [8], chapter 3.2, 3.3 and 3.4.

-This certification covers several configurations of the TOE.
-For details refer to chapter 8.
+This certification covers the configurations of the TOE as outlined in chapter 8.